-As the scenarios demonstrate, an investor's net federal tax outcome can be greatly impacted by having an active portfolio manager that strategically executes tax-loss harvesting decisions during volatile market environments.
-Sophia was able to avoid receiving a capital gains distribution (from selling the position that was held with a loss) and utilize \$3k of realized losses to arrive at a lower AGI (Adjusted Gross Income) in year 1 while reducing the amount owed in capital gains tax for year 2 by carrying forward her excess losses, neither of which Jack had benefitted from.
-Taking it a step further, the tax savings allows Sophia to have more money invested over a long-term time period, potentially benefiting from the power of compounding.
+As the scenarios demonstrate, an investor's net federal tax outcome can be greatly impacted by having an active portfolio manager who strategically executes tax-loss harvesting decisions during volatile market environments.
+Jill managed to avoid receiving a capital gain distribution from selling the position that was held with a loss and utilize \$3k of realized losses to arrive at a lower AGI (Adjusted Gross Income) in year 1 while reducing the amount owed in capital gains tax for year 2 by carrying forward her excess losses, neither of which Jack had benefited from.
+Taking it a step further, the tax savings allows Jill to have more money invested over a long-term time period, potentially benefiting from the power of compounding.